 Back Cover

-On a stormy summer in 1816, a group of pioneering writers gathered in a mansion on Lake Geneva and wrote some of English literature’s most influential horror and ghost stories.
+On a stormy summer in 1816, a group of pioneering writers gathered in a mansion on Lake Geneva and wrote some of English literature’s most influential Gothic Horror stories, including Frankenstein and The Vampyre.
 This is a collection of their work.

 Author